jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

 </div>
 <hr>

-## Data Analysis (part 2)
+## N95 Mask Data Analysis

-It is no surprise that N95 masks are more effective than regular masks, but just how much more effective are they?
+It is no surprise that N95 masks are more effective than cloth masks, but just how much more effective are they?

 <div
     style="border: solid; border-width: thin; display: inline-block"